microsoft/CsWinRT/docs/authoring.md

 You can then use the Visual Studio UI to add a reference to the C#/WinRT component's `csproj` file, and you also need to add a reference to the WinMD file produced for your component.
 The WinMD can be found in the output (`bin`) directory and the `Generated Files` directory of the authored component's project.

-You'll need to use [C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) to consume your API.
-So make sure you have C++/WinRT installed, and have added `#include <winrt/MyAuthoredComponent.h>` to the file `pch.h` of the native app.

 You'll need to author some files to assist the hosting process by the native app: `YourNativeApp.exe.manifest` and `WinRT.Host.runtimeconfig.json`.
 If your app is packaged with MSIX, then you don't need to include the manifest file, otherwise you need to include your activatable class registrations in the manifest file.

-To do this, **in Visual Studio**, right click on the project node on the "Solution Explorer" window, click "Add", then "New Item".
-Search for the "Text File" template and name your file "YourNativeApp.exe.manifest".
+To do add these files, **in Visual Studio**, right click on the project node on the "Solution Explorer" window, click "Add", then "New Item".
+Search for the "Text File" template and name your file `YourNativeApp.exe.manifest`.
-Repeat this for the "WinRT.Host.runtimeconfig.json" file.
+Repeat this for the `WinRT.Host.runtimeconfig.json` file.

-This process adds the nodes `<Manifest Include=... >` and `<None Include=... >` to your native app's project file -- **you need to update these to have `<DeploymentContent>true</DeploymentContent>` for them to be placed in the output directory with your executable**.
+For each item, right-click on it in the "Solution Explorer" window of Visual Studio; then select "Properties" and change the "Content" property to "Yes" using the drop-down arrow on the right -- this ensures it will be added to the output directory of your solution.

-You should read the [hosting docs](https://github.com/microsoft/CsWinRT/blob/master/docs/hosting.md) as well, for more information on these files.
+We have some [hosting docs](https://github.com/microsoft/CsWinRT/blob/master/docs/hosting.md) as well, that provide more information on these files.

 In summary, here is the fragment of additions made to the native app's project file:
 ``` vcxproj